bobeff/programming-math-science/README.md

 * [Single page apps in depth](https://singlepageappbook.com/) by *Mikito Takada*

+* [The Copenhagen Book](https://thecopenhagenbook.com) - A general guideline on implementing auth in web applications.

 * [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) by *Miguel Grinberg*

 * [What happens when you type google.com into your browser's address box and press enter?](https://github.com/alex/what-happens-when) by *Alex Gaynor*